 Ben Challis, Geraint D’Arcy, Robert Dean, Richard Hand, Rob Smith & Mary Traynor (2014) 'Wireless zombies!
-A re-creation of Golden Age radio drama for a contemporary audience’, Studies in Theatre and Performance 34(3): 252-259
+A re-creation of Golden Age radio drama for a contemporary audience’, Studies in Theatre and Performance 34(3): 252-259.

 Carr, P (2017).
-Sting: From Northern Skies to Fields of Gold, Reaktion.
+Sting: From Northern Skies to Fields of Gold, Reaktion Books.

-Carr, P (2016).
-‘The Impact of Virtuality in the Creation and Reception of the Music of Frank Zappa, in Sheila Whitely and Shara Ramarran (eds), The Oxford Handbook of Music and Virtuality, pp. 81-94.
+Carr, P. (2016).
+'An Analysis of Virtuality in the Creation and Reception of the Music of Frank Zappa'.
+In S. Whitely, & S. Rambarran (Eds.), The Oxford Handbook of Music and Virtuality (pp. 81-94).
+(Oxford Handbooks).
+OUP Oxford.

 Carr, P (2016).
-Final Thoughts on Musical Virtuality’, in Sheila Whitely and Shara Ramarran (eds), The Oxford Handbook of Music and Virtuality, pp. 613–625.
+'Final Thoughts on Musical Virtuality’.
+In S. Whitely and S. Ramarran (Eds), The Oxford Handbook of Music and Virtuality, The Oxford Handbook of Music and Virtuality (pp. 613–625).
+(Oxford Handbooks).
+OUP Oxford.

 Carr, P, Challis, B (2015).
 ‘Quand l’impossible devient réel : typologie des boucles, impact de l’immédiat et de l’hypermédia sur la pop music’ (‘The Impossible Made Real: A Typology of Loops and an exploration of the impact of immediacy and hypermediacy in Popular Music’).
 Book Chapter in in Livo Bettoi, Michel Delville, Chrostophe Levaux, Christophe Pirenne, Bouchle et Repetition: musique, literature, arts visuels.
 Collection Clinamen, pp. 85-102 (in French).

 Carr, P (2014).
-‘The Big Note, Xenochrony and all Things Contextual, in, Nearchos Panos et al. (eds), Proceedings of the International Conference on Music Semiotics: In Memory of Raymond Monelle, The University of Edinburgh, pp. 455-463.
+‘The Big Note, Xenochrony and all Things Contextual.
+In P. Nearchos et al. (eds), Proceedings of the International Conference on Music Semiotics: In Memory of Raymond Monelle, The University of Edinburgh, pp. 455-463.
 ISBN: 978-0-9576548-0-8

 Carr,P (2014).
-‘Zappanale: My Kind of Music Festival’, in Dieter Jakob, Robert Riedt, Bukhard Schempp (eds), We Are the Other People: 25 Years of Zappanale, Wehrhahn Verlag, pp. 280-283.
+‘Zappanale: My Kind of Music Festival’.
+In Dieter Jakob, Robert Riedt, Bukhard Schempp (eds), We Are the Other People: 25 Years of Zappanale, Wehrhahn Verlag, pp. 280-283.

 Carr, P, Dennis, R, Hand, R (2014).
 Dancing With Inter-disciplinarity: Strategies and Practices in HE Dance, Drama And Music, The Higher Education Academy.

-Lewis, L. (2018) Performing Wales: People, Memory and Place, UWP.
+Lewis, L. (2018).
+Performing Wales: People, Memory and Place.
+Cardiff: University of Wales Press.